sayalideopurkar/TheMovies/README.md

 # TheMovies

-* The app lists Trending movies from given api.
+* The app lists Trending movies from The Movie DB api
 * User can view movie name, release year, rating and poster of movie in the list
 * User can scroll till the bottom of the list and load more data if available
 * User can view Movie detail on click of list item